Saturday, September 16, 2023

 • Bridged the gap between farm-fresh produce and food-insecure areas

-• Built relationships with local organizations
+• Built relationships with local organizations and farmers

-Like many British Columbia breweries, Fraser Vallery brewers aren't just about brewing fantastic beer; it's about being an integral part of the community.
-The farmers market isn't just a place to buy fresh produce; it symbolizes their commitment to community betterment.
-This is the essence of craft beer: brewing community, one pint at a time.
+For example, a brewery in the Fraser Valley isn't just about brewing fantastic beer; it's become an integral part of the community.
+Their weekly farmers market isn't just a place to buy fresh produce; it's a symbol of their commitment to community betterment.

 Increasing Access to Nutritious Food

-As an industry insider, I can't help but admire their commitment to their community.
+As an industry insider, I can't help but admire their commitment to their communities.
 It's not just about brewing quality beers; it's about nurturing a sense of belonging, addressing food insecurity head-on, and making a real difference in people's lives.

 The Power of Partnerships in Spreading Awareness